cston/csharplang/proposals/collection-literals.md

 ### `init Construct` methods
 [init-methods]: #init-methods

-* Like [`init accessors`](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-9.0/init.md#init-only-setters), an `init` method would be an instance method invocable at the point of object creation but become unavailable once object creation has completed.
+* Like [`init` accessors](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-9.0/init.md#init-only-setters), an `init` method would be an instance method invocable at the point of object creation but become unavailable once object creation has completed.
 This facility thus prevents general use of such a marked method outside of known safe compiler scopes where the instance value being constructed cannot be observed until complete.

 * In the context of collection literals, using the `init` modifier on the [`Construct` method](#construct-methods) would allow types to trust that the collection instances passed into them cannot be mutated outside of them, and that they are being passed ownership of the collection instance.
 This would negate any need to copy data that would normally be assumed to be in an untrusted location.